 The Wenlock Group…

-…began as a band comprising a Mac Mini running Logic Pro, a Korg SP-280 keyboard, and myself.
-In 2022, after completing work on the second album, Mini retired.
-We’re pleased to report that, after a brief talent search, iMac has stepped in to fill Mini’s role, and is doing a great job.
+…began in 2020 as a band comprising a Mac Mini running Logic Pro, an old Korg SP-280 keyboard, and myself.
+In 2022, after completing work on the second album, Mini retired. iMac stepped in to fill Mini’s role for a while, but now most of the heavy lifting is done by Mac the Laptop.
+And Korg retired too; her replacement is microKEY Korg, because, after all, almost all of our music now is just created with a trackpad.

 The name derives from geology.
 According to Wikipedia (reluctantly quoting the 1911 Encyclopedia Britannica), the Wenlock Group is “the middle series of strata in the Silurian (Upper Silurian) of Great Britain…in the Welsh border counties….”

 The Wenlock Group’s output is entirely original, entirely instrumental (lyric-free!), and is never created, recorded, or performed in real time.
-And, furthermore, it’s essentially self-published, through CDBaby.
+And, furthermore, it’s essentially self-published, through Symphonic and Bandcamp.
 So, music of a lesser god.
 We’re fine with that.

-Try the track excerpts below; iMac, Korg, and I thank you for taking a listen!
+Try the track excerpts below; M the L, mK Korg, and I thank you for taking a listen!

 Discography